-During a divorce, tensions tend to run high, which may result in seemingly straightforward, common legal issues to become complicated very quickly.
-Our Charlotte divorce lawyers are here to help if you have questions about:
+During a family law matter, tensions tend to run high, which may result in seemingly straightforward, common legal issues to become complicated very quickly.
+Our attorneys are here to help if you have questions about:

 Powers Law Firm PA is a litigation law firm.
 We are courtroom lawyers.
 We enjoy the thrill of the courtroom, competition, and have an overwhelming desire to help people through difficult times.

-Frankly, while “family law” is a common Google search, the truth is, even within the practice group, lawyers tend of focus on certain areas or aspects of the very broad category of “family law.”
+Frankly, while “family law” is a common Google search, the truth is, even within the practice group, divorce lawyers in the Charlotte area tend to focus on certain areas or aspects of the very broad category of “family law.”

 It’s an incredibly complex area of legal representation and may involve issues relating to separation and divorce, child custody, and equitable distribution.